Is a Gas or Electric Stove Better?

 Baking

 Gas oven vs electric debates tend to overlook how evenly heat is distributed.
-Oven heat performance varies by model, fuel source, and age; older, grimy ovens deliver more inconsistent heat than newer models that don’t have years of hard work behind them.
+Oven heat performance varies by model, fuel source, and age; older, grimy ovens tend to deliver more inconsistent heat than newer models that haven’t had years of hard work behind them.

 The Baking Winner: Gas ranges are slightly more consistent than electric stoves, although it’s by a slim margin.
 More gas ranges earn Excellent ratings for baking, mostly due to fewer cold spots and consistent heat.
 That may be a benefit of the slightly slower heat-up time delivered by gas ranges.